Code of Professional Conduct

 All employees must faithfully fulfill their duties towards the company and defend its interests with legitimate means.
 In this context:

-• Entrepreneurial ethics and entrepreneurial activity must be performed on the basis of integrity, respect and justice.
+• Entrepreneurial ethics and entrepreneurial activity must be performed based on integrity, respect and justice.

 • All employees must contribute to the maintenance of business ethics, as a basic requirement for sustainable entrepreneurship and added value creation.